LuckyJimJD/ProfessionalResponsibility/_drafts/RestChap5-Confidentiality.md

 ###### d.
 The subsequent-proceeding exception to the co-client privilege.
 As stated in Subsection (2), in a subsequent proceeding in which former co-clients are adverse, one of them may not invoke the attorney-client privilege against the other with respect to communications involving either of them during the co-client relationship.
 That rule applies whether or not the co-client’s communication had been disclosed to the other during the co-client representation, unless they had otherwise agreed.

-###### Rules governing the co-client privilege are premised on an assumption that co-clients usually understand that all information is to be disclosed to all of them.
+###### Rule s governing the co-client privilege are premised on an assumption that co-clients usually understand that all information is to be disclosed to all of them.
 Courts sometimes refer to this as a presumed intent that there should be no confidentiality between co-clients.
 Fairness and candor between the co-clients and with the lawyer generally precludes the lawyer from keeping information secret from any one of them, unless they have agreed otherwise (see § 60, Comment l).

 Illustration: